Peter B Food Safety

 Providing several types of safety articles about logs with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+We help foodservice facilities attain a high standard of food and health safety.

 The different types and importance of maintaining Logs – not the campfire type of log

 To set up an audit at reasonable prices in Oahu or elsewhere in Hawaii, please contact us

 A tool that managers use to maintain safe food in their operations are taking and recording of logs.
 There are a variety of logs that should be kept as a record of safe food handling, and help avoid surprises when inspected.
 The ones we will focus on are refrigeration, cold and hot holding, cooling, and sanitizer.
 Taking and maintaining records of these Critical Control Points (that should sound familiar!!) is a major way to help ensure safe food by identifying when those CCP’s are out of range.
 The manager should then make corrections to the procedures or call for repairs to equipment.